-Goerlich is a proponent of the G48 and G43X.
+Goerlich is a proponent of the G48 and G43X for concealed carry.
 You can agree with him, or not, I’m just passing along the information.

 “The G48 requires a dedicated holster,” advised MC in one post.
 “The 43X fits in our [Raven Concealment Systems] existing 43 holsters.”

 “On the left [below] is the Glock 48.
 On the right is a Glock 19.
 I have seen some people hating on the G48 already because it’s “the same size as a G19, but with less capacity.”
 Well, for those with smaller hands, the slimmer profile makes it significantly easier to shoot.
 And there are instances where a thinner grip is preferable to a shorter grip when it comes to concealability.”